A Full Guide on Wood Siding Repair and Replacement

 Make Your Repair Last

-• Leave a 1/8-in. gap at corner and butt joints.
-Seal these joints with 35-year, paintable acrylic caulk.
+• Seal any gaps between joints with paintable acrylic caulk.

-• Prevent water from splashing on the siding by installing gutters or repairing leaky ones.
-Also, adjust lawn sprinklers so they don’t hit the siding.
+• Prevent water from splashing on the siding by installing new gutters or repairing leaky ones.
+Also, adjust lawn sprinklers so their water spray doesn’t hit the siding.